Leaders.com

 6. Cultivate a Growth Mindset

 Teaching employees to have a growth mindset is a great way to foster psychological safety.
 Start by framing the work as a learning problem, not an execution problem.
-By presenting a task as an opportunity to learn, grow, and explore, the fear of failure reduces greatly, and creativity flourishes.
+By presenting a task as an opportunity to learn new information, grow, and explore, the fear of failure reduces greatly, and creativity flourishes.

 Of course, failure still occurs, and mistakes happen, but embracing a growth mindset means modeling what it looks like to fail with grace.
 Furthermore, it helps team members handle negative outcomes with an open mind and a positive attitude.
 As author Carol Dweck says in Mindset: The New Psychology of Success: “Becoming is better than being.”